What is Food Intolerance

 Symptoms are not immediate

 The time relationship between eating the food and getting symptoms depends on many factors.
 If the food is only eaten very occasionally, symptom onset after digestion ranges from almost immediate to several hours, up to two days.
 However, this is different when the food is being consumed regularly, when each 'reaction' will run into the next, leading to the development of chronic, almost continual, symptoms with no clear immediate reaction each time the food is eaten.
 When this happens it can be more difficult to identify culprit foods but is still readily done, and often with remarkable results.

 Symptoms are usually multiple

-In food allergy, the range of symptoms is usually predictable.
-In food intolerance, a very much wider range of symptoms may occur and multiple symptoms are usual, and can be general and non-specific, which can make diagnosis tricky.
+In food intolerance, a wide range of symptoms may occur and multiple symptoms are usual, and can be general and non-specific, which can make diagnosis tricky.
 This highlights the need for attention to detail and the need to record everything fully in a food and symptom diary.

 Elimination followed by reintroduction